meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 Next, configure the additional options that `gatsby-plugin-feed` needs to generate your RSS feed.
 Your `options` object should have the following fields:

-* `query` - The GraphQL query for pulling in data that should be shared across all the RSS feeds generated
+* `query` - The GraphQL query for pulling in data that should be shared across all the RSS feeds generated.
-    * By default, this will pull in the data from `siteMetadata`
+    * By default, this will pull in the data from `siteMetadata`.
-* `feeds` - An array of feed objects (described below)
+* `feeds` - An array of feed objects (described below).
-    * Unless you want to have separate RSS feeds for different kinds of content, you'll probably only need one feed object in this array
+    * Unless you want to have separate RSS feeds for different kinds of content, you'll probably only need one feed object in this array.

 A feed object has the following properties:

-* `title` - (string) The text to put in the `<title>` element of the generated RSS feed
+* `title` - (string) The text to put in the `<title>` element of the generated RSS feed.
-* `output` - (string) The path where you want your generated RSS feed to be hosted on your site
+* `output` - (string) The path where you want your generated RSS feed to be hosted on your site.
-* `query` - (string) A GraphQL query for how to get the data for the contents of the feed
+* `query` - (string) A GraphQL query for how to get the data for the contents of the feed.
 * `serialize` - (function) A function specifying how to set properties on the `<item>` elements in the RSS feed for each piece of content.

 Setting the `title` and `output` options are more straightforward, but the `query` and `serialize` options are described in more detail below.